mdn/content/files/en-us/web/accessibility/aria/attributes/aria-checked/index.md

   - aria-checked
 ---

 The  `aria-checked` attribute indicates the current "checked" state of checkboxes, radio buttons, and other widgets.
-See related [`aria-pressed`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-pressed) and [`aria-selected`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected).

 > **Note:** Where possible use an HTML {{htmlelement("input")}} element with `type="checkbox"` and `type="radio"` as these have built in semantics and do not require ARIA attributes.